 - Exercise normal safety precautions in Laos.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

 - Reconsider your need to travel in Xaisomboun province, east of Vang Vieng, because of the potential for attacks.
-Since November 2015, there have been a number of shooting incidents and detonation of improvised explosive devices, resulting in deaths and injuries.
+There have been a number of shooting incidents and detonation of improvised explosive devices, resulting in deaths and injuries.

 Exercise normal safety precautions for road travel between Vang Vieng and Luang Prabang.
 Be alert and follow the advice of local authorities for changes to travel conditions.
 See Local travel.